michaelpaig/app_popularity/README.md

 #### Description
 Tried to predict the popularity of an Apple app using certain features with a Random Forest model.
-You can play around with testing if your app will be popular at [Apple App Popularity](http://192.168.1.9:8501).
+I created an interactive app on Streamlit to play around if your app will become popular with the features I have chosen.
 An interactive Tableau visualization was also created to point out outliers on number of languages on an app.

 Final model F1 score was .437 and an ROC AUC score of .77.